lucialarraona/dtu_mlops23_project/reports/README.md

 > Answer:

 *For deployment we wrapped our model into application, which returns predicted label of the sentence given by a user, we created it using FastAPI.
 We first deployed the app locally with uvicorn framework, which*
 *worked.
-Afterwards we deployed it in the cloud, using functions.
+Afterwards we deployed it in the cloud, using Cloud Functions.
 To invoke the service an user would call* *`curl -m 310 -X POST https://europe-west1-mlops-374314.cloudfunctions.net/mlops-project -H "Content-Type: application/json" -d '{"text": "user text to test"}'`*

 ### Question 23